Why Do Christians Support Israel?

 Israel also gives us a better understanding of the Bible.
 Being able to visit the places where so many beloved Bible stories took place can be truly enlightening for people of faith, and can even help spread God’s Word.
 Being able to visit Israel not only educates us on the history of our faiths, but can strengthen and provide direction to our personal lives.
 The feeling of connection to the Holy Land after a visit to Israel is a moving experience.

-There are many stories in the Bible that took place in Israel, and the Torah is predominantly based in Israel.
-The Torah is the first five books of the Bible, and is where Christianity and the Jewish faith really started.
+There are many stories in the Bible that took place in Israel, and the Torah (the first five books of the Bible) is predominantly based in Israel.
+It is where both the Jewish faith and Christianity really started.
 Visiting the land of Israel, we can truly feel the presence of God.
 One example of this would be the Western Wall.
 Many go there to pray, and feel closer to God in these moments.
 Landmarks like the Western Wall are not only important for people of faith to have a tangible place to feel closer to God, but also serve as an emblem of faith for those who may have never heard God’s Word.
 While comforting to those who already believe in Him, tangible landmarks from the Bible can speak to God’s power for those who do not.

 5. Christians Want to Build Bridges with Jews

 The Jewish people have faced enemies for thousands of years.
-These people have gone through multiple trials of adversity and much of that has stemmed from their faith.
+They have gone through many harsh trials simply for being Jewish.
 The Holocaust is just one example of how Jews have been persecuted for their faith.
 Building bridges of fellowship and understanding between Jews and Christians honors and supports Israel, the land from which both of these faiths stemmed.

-Edith Schaeffer, author of “Christianity Is Jewish,” discusses how Christianity stems from the Jewish faith, concluding that both the Christian and Jewish faiths are built on the exact same principles.
-In a world of such division, now is not the time to continue creating borders.
+Edith Schaeffer, author of “Christianity Is Jewish,” discusses how Christianity stems from the Jewish faith, concluding that both the Christian and Jewish faiths are built on the same principles.
 Christian Zionists recognize the immense spiritual debt that Christianity owes the Jewish faith and feel they owe the Jewish people honor, respect, and support.
-It’s important to embrace our similarities and support one another, just as it’s crucial that we remember what divided us in the past and remedy those division.
+It’s important to embrace our similarities and support one another, just as it’s crucial that we remember what divided us in the past and remedy those divisions.

 Should Christians Support Israel?